Fishing Boats

 Kayaks can be made of many different materials.
 Here are just a few of the options you’ll find:

-The most common material used for kayaks is rotomolded plastic.
+- Rotomolded Plastic is the most common material used for kayaks is rotomolded plastic.
 This material is easy and cheap for companies to produce and is also durable.
 These kayaks are meant to take the abuse of hitting trees, rocks and other obstacles without being ripped apart.
 They’re a great option for those who are looking for something that can take a beating.
 However, if you’re looking for something that is lightweight, you may want to consider other materials.
 Just be aware that the lightest kayaks are generally not the most durable.

-Thermoformed plastic is a newer material that is popular with many sea kayakers due to its ability to produce a fast, lightweight boat.
+- Thermoformed Plastic is a newer material that is popular with many sea kayakers due to its ability to produce a fast, lightweight boat.
 They tend to be coated with a very shiny finish, which makes them very appealing to those looking for something a little sexier.

 How Much Do You Want to Spend on a Fishing Kayak?